-To make sure the CSMS has been effectively deployed (it’s working), conduct regular worksite analyses to analyze and evaluate the performance (results).
-Conduct systematic actions that provide information as needed to recognize and understand the hazards and potential hazards of your worksite.
+As part of the deployment process, it's important to make sure the CSMS is working effectively.
+To do that conduct regular worksite analyses to analyze and evaluate the performance (results).
+Conduct systematic actions that provide information as needed to recognize and understand the hazards that exist and work practices used on each worksite.

 Listed below are types of worksite analysis actions that can assist you with making an inventory of potential and actual hazards in your worksite: